pariyatti/kosa/ops/README.md

 ```

 #### Via the AWS console

 1. Go to https://lightsail.aws.amazon.com/ls/webapp/home/instances
 2. Click on the instance you provisioned (or the instance previously provisioned)
 3. Under `Connect`, click "Download default key".
    Rename this key to `~/.kosa/LightsailDefaultKey.pem` on your local machine

-### 1.g Enable automatic snapshots for lightsail
+### 1.g Enable automatic snapshots and metrics alarms for lightsail

-Currently the terraform AWS provider lacks the ability to configure this and hence we are relying on a simple boto3 script that can be run once (manually) to enable/check automatic snapshots for all the lightsail instances in us-east-1 region.
+Currently the terraform AWS provider lacks the ability to configure this and hence we are relying on a simple set of boto3 scripts that are run at time of creation of instances using terraform to enable/check automatic snapshots/metrics alarms for all the lightsail instances in us-east-1 region.

 Refer to [scripts/aws_lightsail/README.md](scripts/aws_lightsail/README.md) for more details

+### 1.h Update txt files in server

+An infrequent update that can be needed is of the looped txt records.
+This is typically going to be when the upstream repo has changes and new pali contributions are added.
+This can be done manually by setting `update_txt_files = 0` to `update_txt_files = 1` in `main.tf` in sandbox and production environments terraform directory.
+Please do ensure you revert the value to 0 after you have applied the terraform changes in the specific environment.
+In the default branch we would prefer having the value set to 0 at all times as setting it 1 increases the code deployment time.

 ## 2. Provisioning servers (DIY)